tech4Ly/codebook/README.md

 ### Dictionary Management

-Codebook comes with a dictionary manager, which will automatically download and cache dictionaries for a large number of languages.
+Codebook comes with a dictionary manager, which will automatically download and cache dictionaries for a large number of written languages.

 ## Running